9 Direct Mail Best Practices for Creating High-Impact Campaigns

 Understanding your customers’ motivations, buying behavior, background and demographics will help you design a relevant, well-timed campaign that appeals to their interests and stage in life.
 You’ll know exactly whom you’re speaking to; when and how to reach out; and how your product, service or cause impacts them personally.

-Step 3: Craft a Compelling Message
+3. Craft a Compelling Message

 It’s not enough to simply list your product’s features; you need to explain how it can solve a problem or improve one’s quality of life.
 For example, don’t just say your company sells meal kits; explain how they save time and improve nutrition.
 Keep these tips in mind: